DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/docs/error_tracking.md

 }
 ```

-After building your Flutter application with `flutter build apk` or `flutter build appbundle`, use the following shell commands to upload your Mapping file to Datadog:
+After building your Flutter application with `flutter build apk` or `flutter build appbundle`, use the following shell commands to upload your mapping file to Datadog:

 ```sh
 export DD_API_KEY="<API KEY>"